-Shana also works in the summer for Hope’s Center for Exploratory Learning.
-Her responsibilities are vary from mentoring and managing staff to curriculum development and teaching.
-She believes summer camps are fun, fast-paced and very rewarding, and they fulfill her desire to provide science outreach education to students of all ages, backgrounds and experience.
+Shana is the curriculum director for ExploreHope, which provides STEM outreach through various programs including school visits, Saturday workshops and the very popular Summer Science Camps.
+Her responsibilities vary from mentoring and managing staff to curriculum development and teaching.
+She believes summer camps are fun, fast-paced and very rewarding in that they fulfill her desire to work closely with college students to provide science outreach education to students of all ages, backgrounds and experience.

 Shana considers herself a “generalist.”
-In her role as an instructor in introductory courses, she specializes in knowing "a little" about a wide range of biology topics.
-If Shana were able to research, she would choose to study the human microbiome, as it fascinates her.
+In her role as an instructor in introductory courses, she specializes in knowing “a little” about a wide range of biology topics.
+Her area of expertise is biology teaching — understanding her students’ educational needs and how to best fulfill them.

 Originally, Shana was trained as an organic chemist in the environmental laboratory business.
 Through this career, she honed her lab skills; she enjoys working in the lab with hands-on materials and learning.